boylesoftware/x2node-ws-resources/README.md

 The hooks are:

-* `prepareSearch(txCtx)` - Called before the transaction is started and before the fetch DBO used for the search is created.
+* `prepareSearch(txCtx)` - Called before the transaction is started and before the fetch DBO used for the search is constructed.
 By the time the hook is called, the `querySpec` and `queryParams` properties on the transaction context are constructed using the default handler logic.
 The hook can modify these objects and thus influence the resulting fetch DBO.

 * `beforeSearch(txCtx)` - Called after transaction is started but before the DBO is executed.
+The DBO is already constrcuted by this point and cannot be changed.

 * `afterSearch(txCtx, result)` - Called after the DBO is executed but before the transaction is committed.
 The `result` argument is the fetch DBO result object.
 The function must return a result object (or a promise of it) that will be used for the response.
 In the simplest case it simply returns the `result` argument passed into it.